Leased Lines - A superfast, dedicated and reliable internet connection for your business

 Other than that, you are limited only by what kind of connection is available in your area.
 This will be discussed with you at the very beginning of the sales process.
 The install process can take anywhere between a few weeks and a few months, especially if cables need to be laid between your local cabinet and your office building.

-Our online tool will tell you what kind of leased line is available in your area, will tell you what kind of speeds to expect, and also how much you should expect to pay.
+Speak to us about leased line opportunities in your building.
+We will tell you what kind of speeds to expect, and also how much you should expect to pay.